simultaneous equation

 Therefore, x = 5 and y equals to -2

-We will take another example to further enhance our understanding of solving simultaneous equation using the elimination method.
+We will take another example to enhance further our understanding of solving simultaneous equations using the elimination method.

 Example 2

-Solve the simultaneous equation below using elimination method.
+Solve the simultaneous equation below using the elimination method.

 2x + 2y = 14 and 5x – 3y = 5